bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.15.3 - 2022/09/13 =
+* Tweak - Improve display of calendar toolbar when the calendar is narrow
+* Fix - Possible JS error with Cache / Optimization plugins

 = 1.15.2 - 2022/09/08 =
 * Tweak - Change the minimum time to display event on next day in DayGrid view (nextDayThreshold) to the value of Day Begin option (slotMinTime)